-To make sure that the platform you are planning to create not remain a buzz of a few days, it is essential to create an easy and instructive experience for the suppliers.
-While many people find it convenient to buy or finding things online, there are only a few who are used to shipping products or giving their space for rent.
+To make sure that the platform you are planning to create not remain a buzz for a few days, it is essential to create an easy and instructive experience for the suppliers.
+While many people find it convenient to buy or find things online, there are only a few who are used to shipping products or giving their space for rent.

 You can provide suppliers with some free services and can set up forums for suppliers where they can discuss challenges.

 Consider establishing a customer service strategy to make sure that buyers receive their orders, expectations are met and sellers get paid.
 It is better to add human touch through phone calls and personal communications.